Fraa4/VideoToGd2.2/README.md

 # VideoToGd2.2
 A program that converts videos from Geometrize to Geometry Dash.
-Currently it's only available for Windows.
+Only available on Windows currently.

 # Requirements